somewhatlurker/diva_fontmap_tools/readme.md

 #### generate_font (ALPHA)
  - Generates a font.
-     (`python generate_font.py -f [FONT] -o [OUTPUT_NAME] -s [SIZE]`, detailed usage with `-h`)
+     (`python generate_font.py -f [FONT] -o [OUTPUT_NAME] -s [SIZE]`, detailed usage with `-h`) (or run with no output set for a GUI if you installed GUI support)

  ##### Notes
  - The tool has had very little testing